Propecia, the Baldness Pill: Does it Work?En Español (Spanish Version)

 If you are a man with hereditary hair loss, there are products available to help you keep your hair.
 One option is

-(Propecia), a prescription medicine that is in tablet form and taken orally.
+(Propecia), a prescription medication that is in tablet form and taken orally.

 Finasteride was first developed to shrink enlarged prostate glands.
 Researchers noticed that it also helped grow hair, so a special lower-dose formulation—Propecia—was developed for hair loss.